 The type of follow-up recommended after an abnormal test depends on the severity of the abnormality and the presence of HPV.

 Your doctor will use an in-office procedure called a colposcopy to get a close-up view of the cervix and take a tissue sample.
 It’s similar to a Pap smear.
 If the tissue sample shows a higher level of abnormal cells, you may need a loop electrosurgical excision procedure (LEEP).
-This is another in-office procedure to remove the abnormal cells.
+This is another procedure to remove the abnormal cells, which is often curative.

-Following abnormal test results, your doctor will probably recommend more frequent follow-up Pap smear and HPV testing to check for more abnormalities.
+Following abnormal test results, your doctor will probably recommend more frequent follow-up Pap smear and HPV testing to check for progression or resolution of abnormalities.

 If any of these procedures show cervical cancer, your doctor will refer you to a gynecologic oncologist – a doctor who specializes in female reproductive cancers.